 |

-Evolution has been by far the most innovative live casino software provider out there for years.
+Evolution has always been hailed as one of the most innovative live casino software provider out there.
 However, their packed release schedule seems to be aiming to completely reinvent the concept of a casino game.
 Big Baller, Crazy Coin Flip, and Cash or Crash have all been strange and wonderful in their own ways.
-However, Dead or Alive is the most outlandish idea yet – and we mean that in the best way possible.
+However, Dead or Alive fits right in – in its own, unique kind of way.

+As a live casino game show, Dead or Alive: Saloon is essentially a live game merging the visuals from NetEnt’s online slot of the same name, and live studio gambling.
 The game puts you in a Wild West setting, complete with gun-slinging bounty hunters and a saloon-like studio.
-It all looks breathtakingly good – but we’ve come to expect as much from this provider.
+It all looks very good – but we’ve come to expect as much from this provider.
 Things really take a turn for the interesting once you look at the gameplay, though.
-We expected something innovative when the game was first announced, but Evolution exceeded our expectations.

 To be frank, Evolution Dead or Alive: Saloon Live is a fairly straightforward game to play.
 There isn’t much room for casino game strategy, and it’s largely based on luck.
 However, it’s still an experience worth trying out.
 It’s immersive, well-presented, and ultimately very fun.

 It’s definitely not for fans of casino classics, though, which should be clear from the get-go.
-We’ll let the game speak for itself, though, so keep reading our Dead or Alive: Saloon review to find out if it’s for you!
+We’ll let the game speak for itself, though, so keep reading our Dead or Alive: Saloon review to learn more about gameplay and how payouts work.

 Since this is a completely original type of game, we don’t recommend going in blind.
 We’ll go through a whole round of Dead or Alive to explain how the game works and the core gameplay steps.